geminovc/model/original_bilayer/README.md

 ## Inference

-For inference, you can currently use `examples/ifer_test.py` file.
+For inference, you can currently use `examples/infer_test.py` file.
 Change the followings in the file to generate a new predicted target image:

 * `experiment_name`: The name of the experiment that you want to test
 * `experiment_dir` : The root of experiments
 * `init_which_epoch`: The epoch that you want to test
+* `preprocess`: If you want to preprocess two images, put this to `True`, if not the code will use preprocessed images and keypoints.
-* `source_path`: Path to your source image
+* `source_imgs`: Path to your source image.
+Make sure to set it when you use `preprocess = True`.
-* `target_path`: Path to your target image
+* `target_imgs`: Path to your target image.
+Make sure to set it when you use `preprocess = True`.